spacelift-io/user-documentation/docs/product/administration/advanced-installations.md

         ToPort: 5432
         IpProtocol: "tcp"
         SourceSecurityGroupId: {Ref: ServerSecurityGroup}
+      - Description: "Only accept TCP connections on appropriate port from the scheduler"
+        FromPort: 5432
+        ToPort: 5432
+        IpProtocol: "tcp"
+        SourceSecurityGroupId: {Ref: SchedulerSecurityGroup}
       - Description: "Only accept TCP connections on appropriate port from the installation tasks"
         FromPort: 5432
         ToPort: 5432